msdeepak052/dummy/cm_secrets.md

-Absolutely.
+# ConfigMap and Secret in K8s

 For Kubernetes interviews, understand **ConfigMap and Secret as two different ways of injecting configuration into Pods**.

 The core idea: